mit-cml/workspace-multiselect/README.md

   // Keep the fields of multiple selected same-type blocks with the same value
   multiFieldUpdate: true,

+  // Auto focus the workspace when the mouse enters.
+  workspaceAutoFocus: true,

   // Use custom icon for the multi select controls.
   multiselectIcon: {
     hideIcon: false,